BelalElhawary/UnityLua/README.md

 ```
 now we have replaced lua default print with our own C# function

-to try this out lets run some lua code
+to try this out let's run some lua code
 ```c#
 // after lua.SetGlobal("print")